gladejs/gladejs/README.md

 ### Automatic (not ready yet)

-A "@gladejs/create" automatic initialization package is planned for the v1.0 release.<br/>
+A "@gladejs/create" automatic initialization package is planned for the v1.0 release. \
 It will allow for a simple "`npm init @gladejs MyWebSite`" installation, but not yet.

 ### Manual (in 3 easy steps)